-Note 4: When tfm fonts are used a similar situation arises with respect to \Umathspaceafterscript : it is not set until the first time $LuaT_EX$ has to typeset a formula.
+Note 4: When tfm fonts are used a similar situation arises with respect to \U mathspaceafterscript: it is not set until the first time $LuaT_EX$ has to typeset a formula.
 This provides some backward compatibility with T_EX82 .
-But once the \Umathspaceafterscript is set, \script -space will never be looked at again.
+But once the \U mathspaceafterscript is set, \S space will never be looked at again.